ccxt/ccxt/wiki/Manual.md

 #### Market Buys

-When placing a **market buy** or **market sell** order the user usually has to specify just the amount of the **quote** currency to buy or sell.
+When placing a **market buy** or **market sell** order the user usually has to specify just the amount of the **base** currency to buy or sell.

 - **Ex.** For a trade using symbol `BTC/USD` with a current BTC market price of 9000 USD, to place a market buy/sell you would specify an `amount` of 2 BTC, resulting in ± 18000 USD on your account (+18000 for a market sell of 2 BTC, -18000 for a market buy of 2 BTC)

-Some exchanges require the total cost of market buy orders in the **base** currency
+Some exchanges require the total cost of market buy orders in the **quote** currency

 - **Ex.** For a trade using symbol `BTC/USD` with a current market price for BTC being 9000 USD, to place a market buy you would specify an `amount` of 18 000 USD, resulting in the same output as the previous example

-In CCXT, every exchange that requires the cost in base currency for market buys will have the option `createMarketBuyOrderRequiresPrice` set to `true` by default.
-Qith this option set to true you specify the amount in quote currency when creating your order, but must also supply the price.
-This means that by default, you can specify the amount in quote currency for all exchanges using CCXT (the amount of base currency for the order is calculated using `cost = amount * price` for exchanges where `createMarketBuyOrderRequiresPrice` is set to `true` by default)
+In CCXT, every exchange that requires the cost in quote currency for market buys will have the option `createMarketBuyOrderRequiresPrice` set to `true` by default.
+With this option set to true you specify the amount in base currency when creating your order, but must also supply the price.
+This means that by default, you can specify the amount in base currency for all exchanges using CCXT (the amount of quote currency for the order is calculated using `cost = amount * price` for exchanges where `createMarketBuyOrderRequiresPrice` is set to `true` by default)

-Setting `createMarketBuyOrderRequiresPrice` to `false` allows you to specify the amount in base currency instead The price argument will not be required when `createMarketBuyOrderRequiresPrice` is set to `false`
+Setting `createMarketBuyOrderRequiresPrice` to `false` allows you to specify the amount in quote currency instead.
+The price argument will not be required when `createMarketBuyOrderRequiresPrice` is set to `false`

 ```JavaScript
 exchange.options['createMarketBuyOrderRequiresPrice'] = false